merceavanessa/TAVERN/README.md

 # TAVERN: Tracking Atmospheric Variability from solar Eruptions and Radiation using a Network of Satellites

 This repository contains the TAVERN project, a Flask-based web application designed for tracking, visualizing, and analyzing atmospheric variability caused by solar events.
 To analyze impacts, the project uses low-Earth orbit satellite orbit data in conjunction with different space weather datasets and catalogs.
 It is a web application with different data analysis tools for both static and dynamic data.
-The purpose of this repository is to provide transparency into the data and methods used for this analysis.

 The app will also be soon available at [todo: add link to the hosted app].
+The purpose of this repository is to provide transparency concerning the visualizations for users of the (future) website.

 ## Project Structure